European-Unified-ID/EUID-docs/docs/sdks/client-side-identity.md

 	- If the advertising token is available, use it to initiate requests for targeted advertising.
 	- If the advertising token is not available, either use untargeted advertising or redirect the user to the data capture with the consent form.

-For more detailed web integration steps, see [SDK for JavasScript Integration Guide](../guides/publisher-client-side.md).
+For more detailed web integration steps, see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md).

 ### Background Token Auto-Refresh